18 Oct Gout: Causes, Symptoms and Physiotherapy

 The high uric acid level in the blood causes gout.
-Uric acid is produced by our body and consumed from foods we eat, like tomato, mustard, beans, peas, and other lentils.
+Uric acid is produced by our body and consumed from foods we eat, like tomatoes, mustard, beans, peas, and other lentils.
 Usually, the extra uric acid in the body gets filtered in the kidneys and gets passed along with urine.
 If the excess uric acid fails to go out of the body with urine, crystals of monosodium urate form in the joints and tissues.
 Those crystals cause severe pain in joints.
 Consumption of too much alcohol can definitely increase the level of uric acid in the blood and that might lead to gout.
 Causes include:

 - Daily consumption of meat and seafood

 - High blood pressure

 - 20% chance increases if the person has a family history of the condition